datumorphism/datumorphism.github.io/content/wiki/machine-learning/bayesian/latent-variable-models.md

 In the view of statistics, we know everything about a physical system if we know the probability $p(\mathbf s)$ of all possible states of the physical system $\mathbf s$.
 Time can also be part of the state specification.

 > As an example, we will classify fruits into oranges and non oranges.
 We will have the state vector $\mathbf s = (\text{is orange}, \text{texture } x)$.
-Our goal is to find the join probability $p(\text{is orange}, x)$.
+Our goal is to find the joint probability $p(\text{is orange}, x)$.

 The reality, we only have sample data.
 This sample data usually can not cover all the possible states of the system.
-Thus a direct calculation to find the join probability $p(\mathbf s)$ is not feasible.
+Thus a direct calculation to find the joint probability $p(\mathbf s)$ is not feasible.
 We do not have so much information nor computing power.

 > A formal description is to set the generating process on a measure space $\{Y, \Sigma_Y\}$ with measure $\phi$.
 We will need to define this space using a sample drawn from it.